Want the perfect workout program?Take Quiz

 Because the glutes are such a large muscle group and integral to most lower body movements, they are susceptible to tightness, which can lead to a host of other problems, including:

 So, what causes glute tightness?
 Gluteal inactivity, such as sitting at work all day, can lead to the glutes becoming weak, atrophied, and tight.
 The glutes then rely more heavily on other lower body muscles, such as the hamstrings, adductors, hip flexors, and low back muscles, and the increased demands placed on these muscles lead to pain and injury1.
-In addition, bad posture, tight hip flexors, not properly warming up or stretching during workouts, muscle imbalances, poor exercise form, and a tough workout session can all contribute to tight glutes.
+In addition, bad posture, tight or weak hip flexors (don't forget to do your hip flexor strengthening exercises!), not properly warming up or stretching during workouts, muscle imbalances, poor exercise form, and a tough workout session can all contribute to tight glutes.

 The bad news is that when your glutes are tight, it can lead to a long list of issues with surrounding muscles.
 The good news is that it makes it easy to determine if you need to start a regimen of glute stretches ASAP.